 We fully support the need for transparency and accountability when considering the welfare of the livestock that are entrusted to our care.
 We strongly believe that organic animal welfare guidance and standards must be sensible, based on reasonable regulations that are determined by the realities of farming, good husbandry, grazing, natural animal behavior, and natural healing.
-While we know that the essence of animal welfare is already within the existing regulations, we also understand the need to recognize the demands of the market place for some definition within the regulations, highlighting the existing animal welfare provisions.
+While we know that the essence of animal welfare is already within the existing regulations, we also understand the need to recognize the demands of the market place for some definition within the regulations, highlighting the existing Animal Welfare provisions.
 There is an old saying that says; "It is the eye of the farmer that fattens the beast" and similarly that can be applied to animal welfare.
-Survey data compiled from numerous sources point out that the farmer ranks at the top as the best messenger for delivering an authentic communication about food quality, along with doctors and sports personalities.
-In compiling new regulations, we need to provide a balance between providing what consumer are asking for, what they perceive farms are and recognize the actual practices of farmers in providing the best possible care for their animals.
-We should promote the good practices of our farmers rather than bring them into question.
-It also makes perfect economic sense fro producers to have highly functional animals as they make more profit for family farms.
+Survey data compiled from numerous sources point out that farmers rank at the top for the best messenger for delivering an authentic communication about food quality, along with the doctors and sports personalities.
+In compiling new regulations we need to recognize that perception by consumers which is supported by the actual practices of farmers in providing the best possible care for their animals.
+We should promote the good practices of our producers rather than bring them into question.
+It also makes perfect economic sense to have highly functional animals as they make more profit for family farms.